Back to all reviews

 Upon opening Zoom, I was greeted with an easy to understand setup tutorial.

-As expected, the initial Home screen immediately made one thing clear — Zoom is clearly built for communicating with other users who have their own Zoom account, rather than with an internal team that you can manage.
+As expected, the initial Home screen immediately made one thing clear — Zoom is clearly built for communicating with other users who have their own Zoom accounts, rather than with an internal team that you can manage.

-However, from the start, the sheer amount of the features felt overwhelming to me, and navigation took some time to get used to.
 Another thing that caught me off guard was the giant AI companion side menu that couldn’t be turned off, like an unremovable ad right in the app’s main window.

 I guess aggressively pushing an AI assistant to the front row is one way of addressing the issue of a disorienting digital workspace.